Other Social Sciences

-According to 2017-2018 data from the U.S. Department of Education, students who graduated with a bachelor’s degree in other social sciences have a median salary of $31,200 during the early years of their career.
+Data from the U.S. Department of Education shows that other social sciences students who graduated in 2015-2017 with a bachelor’s degree made a median starting salary of $31,200 per year.
 During this timeframe, most salaries fell between $28,500 (25th percentile) and $34,100 (75th percentile).

 It’s important to note that just because the people reporting these salaries have a degree in other social sciences, it does not mean that they are working in a job related to their degree.

 Salaries According to BLS